AI Detection in Higher Education

 - Ask students to take notes by hand and allow them to share their notes with you as part of a weekly learning journal.

-- Allow students to submit handwritten homework is also worth considering.
-Students can easily scan their notes into a pdf format for submission.
-A 2024 article in Scientific American explains why handwriting is so beneficial for memory and learning.
+- Allowing students to submit handwritten homework is also worth considering.
+Students can easily scan their notes into a PDF format for submission.
+This 2024 article in Scientific American explains why handwriting is so beneficial for memory and learning.
 Consider sharing the article with them.

-- Incorporate drawing, building, and other multimodal activities like podcasting and zines.
+- Incorporate drawing, building, and other multimodal activities, such as podcasting and zines.

 For more information on practical alternatives to AI detection tools, read the MIT Sloan School of Management's "AI Detectors Don’t Work.
 Here’s What to Do Instead."